Independent Assurance Report on the Clariant Sustainability Reporting 2020

 - Reviewing the application of Clariant’s internal guidelines

 - Interviewing Clariant representatives at Group level responsible for the data collection and reporting

-- Interviewing Clariant representatives in Germany, Spain and China responsible for the data collection and reporting
+- Interviewing Clariant representatives in Germany, Japan and Brazil responsible for the data collection and reporting

-- Performing tests on a sample basis of evidence supporting the non-financial performance indicators as outlined in the scope and subject matter section concerning completeness, accuracy, adequacy and consistency
+- Performing tests on a sample basis of evidence supporting the sustainability indicators as outlined in the scope and subject matter section concerning completeness, accuracy, adequacy and consistency

 - Inspecting the relevant documentation on a sample basis

-- Reviewing and assessing the management reporting processes for non-financial performance reporting and consolidation and their related controls
+- Reviewing and assessing the management reporting processes for sustainability reporting and consolidation and their related controls

 We have not carried out any work on data other than outlined in the scope and subject matter section as defined above.
 We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our assurance conclusions.

 Based on the procedures we performed, nothing has come to our attention that causes us to believe that

 - The 2020 sustainability indicators of Clariant as described in the scope and subject matter section and published on the website1 http://reports.clariant.com/2020/gri and marked with “ PwC CH” are not prepared and disclosed in all material respects in accordance with Clariant’s internal guidelines and procedures; and